pocomane/brewed-in-the-apocalypse/bita.md

 demand new kind of actions.
 The __Soft move__ should give to the player new things to react to.

-Finally, a quick note about the items.
-During the game the characters may found object, vehicles, and other kind of resoruces.
-These does not have any mechanical effect, however the scenarist should consider them when deciding what action may the characters do, and when ey decide the outcome of the rolls.
-Also the quality of the item is accounted in the same way.
+Finally, a quick note about the items, abilities, etc. .
+All these, as anything in the character sheet except Traits, Harm and Fortune points (or other exceptions described in the chosen ambientation playbook), do not have any mechanical effect.
+However they still have effect in the fiction and the scenarist must consider them when deciding what the characters can do, if ey need to roll, and which are the consequences of the action.
+In the same way the scenarist may ask to delete or reduce the number of any resource, when it make sense in the fiction.

 ```
 Bob: Bart shots to Nick.

+Scenarist: He can not... look on your character sheet: he do not have a gun
-Scenarist: He can not... he loose the gun in the previous scene.
-But you have a
+anymore sice he loose it in the previous scene.
+But you have a rusty knife, if
-rusty knife, if you want you can make a roll to try to wound him with it.
+you want you can make a roll to try to wound him with it.

-Bob: ok, I try.
-I do not have any applicable trait, but I got 10 that is a
-success in any case.
+Bob agrees to use the knife, than rolls the dices and got a success.

-Scenarist: ok, you hurt him, but since the knife is very rusty and not shar at
+Scenarist: ok, you hurt him, but since the knife is very rusty it breaks, delete
-all, the wound is a very superficial one.
+it from the character sheet.
 ```

 # Common move mechanics